kairathmann/luna-mobile/README.md

    `source ~/.bash_profile`
 7. Now you should be able to use `adb devices` command to list connected devices.
    After connecting your Android device and running `adb devices` you should see ID of your device and `device` label in the right column.
 That means the device is connected.
 You must have only one device connected at a time.
 Also if this is real device, please make sure to enable USB Debugging and accept fingerprint of your development machine
-8. Install `Fabric for Android Studio` plugin from Plugin Repository in order to be able to deploy new builds for internal team

 ## Launching dev version: